 On the next screen, you will be asked to enter your account name and choose a country.
 You can name your account anything you like (such as “My WooCommerce Store”), and you should choose the country where your business is located.

-On the next screen, you will be asked to choose a container for your WooCommerce store.
+Next, you will be asked to choose a container for your WooCommerce store.
 A container is a group of tags, triggers, and variables that you want to manage together.
 You can create multiple containers within a single account, which can be useful if you have multiple websites or want to track different types of events or actions on your website.

-On the next screen, you will be asked to enter a container name and choose a container type.
+For the purposes of setting up conversion tracking for your WooCommerce store, you will want to create a new container specifically for your store.
+You will be asked to enter a container name and choose a container type.
 You can name your container anything you like (such as “WooCommerce Conversion Tracking”), and you should choose “Web” as the container type.

 After you have entered your container information, click the “Create” button to create your container.
 This will bring you to the main dashboard for your new container, which is where you will set up your conversion tracking tags and triggers.